 Récoltant-Manipulant (RM): What Makes Grower Champagne So Special

 When I first tasted a Récoltant-Manipulant Champagne years ago, it was an aha moment.
-Those two small letters "RM" on the label represent a revolution that has swept through Champagne over the past two decades — away from the dominance of large houses, toward the authenticity of grower champagne.
+Those two little letters "RM" on the label represent a revolution that has swept the Champagne region over the past two decades, moving away from the dominance of the big houses toward the authenticity of grower champagne.

 What does Récoltant-Manipulant mean?